schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 $$D\_{GTR\_1}(x) = \frac{\alpha^2 - 1}{\pi\log(\alpha^2)} \frac{1}{1 + (\alpha^2 - 1)\cos^2\theta\_h}$$

 The Fresnel term uses the Schlick approximation with a fixed index of refraction of 1.5 to be representative of polyurethane.
 This evaluates to $F\_0 = 0.04$.
+If you want details on how that is calculated Sébastien Lagarde [wrote about the Fresnel equation in a ton of detail.](https://seblagarde.wordpress.com/2013/04/29/memo-on-fresnel-equations/)

 $$f\_{Schlick} = F\_0 + (1 - F\_0)(1 - \cos\theta\_h)^5$$